-Diverseco will help you to eliminate common welding problems and discontinuities such as undercutting, excessive melt-through, incomplete fusion, incomplete joint penetration, porosity, weld metal cracks and heat affected zone cracks, all through industry-leading welding robotic systems.
+Diverseco will help you to eliminate common welding problems and discontinuities such as undercutting, excessive melt-through, incomplete fusion, incomplete joint penetration, porosity, weld metal cracks and heat affected zone cracks, all through industry-leading robotic welding systems.
+We offer a wide range of welding robots:

 Arc robotic welding provides safe, efficient and cost-effective solutions for: